gregzaal/Auto-Voice-Channels/README.md

   * `log_timezone` is for the time displayed in logs, see [this list](https://stackoverflow.com/questions/13866926/is-there-a-list-of-pytz-timezones).
   * `token` is your bot's private token you can find [here](https://discordapp.com/developers/applications) - do not share it with anyone else.
   * There are a number of [optional settings](https://github.com/gregzaal/Auto-Voice-Channels/wiki/Optional-configuration) too, which aren't necessary to set but provide some further configuration options if needed.
+  * Your config.json file should look something like this:

 ```json
 {